slingr-stack/ethereum-endpoint/README.md

 It is important to look at [JSON RPC API](https://github.com/ethereum/wiki/wiki/JSON-RPC) as most of the Javascript API of the endpoint is based on it.

-For more information please refere to [docs](https://slingr-stack.github.io/platform/endpoints_ethereum.html)
+For more information please refer to [docs](https://slingr-stack.github.io/platform/endpoints_ethereum.html).

 ## About SLINGR